TimothyMakkison/graham_convex_hull/README.md

 # graham_convex_hull

-Implementation of the Graham scan method to find the convex hull in rust.
+Implementation of the Graham scan method to find the convex hull of a series of points in rust.

 ## Convex hull
 A convex hull of a shape is defined as the smallest number of points required to enclose the remaining points.